 Yecies has served on the boards of several community non-profits, volunteered in the US State Department TechWomen program and has volunteered as a translator with medical teams in Guatemala.
 She as served on the alumni council of Dartmouth College and as an advisory to several health care community startups through HBS Startup Partners.

 Yecies received her MBA from Harvard, plus an MSFS from Georgetown School of Foreign Service with honors in international business diplomacy.
 She received her A.B.
 Magna Cum Laude in Government from Dartmouth and was elected to Phi Beta Kappa.
 She speaks Portuguese, Spanish and French.
-She resides in California with her husband Steven and has four children and five grandchildren.
+She resides in California with her husband Steven and has four children and six grandchildren.

 2012 Stevie Awards for Women in Business — Silver Medal for Female Executive of the Year.